AddisonGoolsbee/paas/README.md

 # PAAS

-Service for free educational server usage.
+Birdflop service for free educational server usage.
+Called PaaS for no particular reason, started as Python-as-a-Service but now it's just kind of everything.
+Like Google Colab but way more basic.

 ## Development